salmanbappy/Git-command-lines/Git-command-lines.md

-# To configuare the username and email.
+# 1 To configuare the username and email.

 - git config --global user.name "Salman"

 - git config --global user.email "msalmanbappy@gmail.com"

-# Create a repository.
+# 2 Create a repository.

 - git init

-# Add remote repository.
+# 3 Add remote repository.

 - git remote add origin https:<remote repository link>

-# Add files to the staging area for commit.
+# 4 Add files to the staging area for commit.

 - git add filename.py
 - git add \*.py <Add files with specific extension>
 - git add . <add all file in the repository>

+# 5 Commit changes

+- git commit -m "Some Messages"

-# See remote link
+# 6 See remote link

 - git remote -v

-# Rebase commit
+# 7 Rebase commit

 - git commit --amend -m "Rebased Commit"

+# 8 View Changes in Files

+- git diff <This shows line-by-line changes in all modified files.>
+- git diff filename.js <To see changes in a specific file>
+- git diff --cached <After you stage files using git add, view the changes in the staging area with>